Nikaoto/Xplore/README.md

 This is a repository of the Aplha (demo) version of Xplore, an assistant for hikers.

-This repo was created for the sole reason to make backing up and version control easier for me.
+This repo was created for the sole reason of making backups and version control easier for me.

 ### Requirements